 The applicant's phytosterol ester will be used in the same products as those for which approval has been granted for Archer Daniels Midland (yellow fat spreads, salad dressings, milk type products, fermented milk type products, soya drinks and cheese type products).

 On 23 June, the EU referendum took place and the people of the United Kingdom voted to leave the European Union.
 Until exit negotiations are concluded, the UK remains a full member of the European Union and all the rights and obligations of EU membership remain in force.
 During this period the Government will continue to negotiate, implement and apply EU legislation.
-It will be for the Government, under the Prime Minister, to begin negotiations to exit the EU.
+The Government, under the Prime Minister, has begun negotiations to exit the EU.
 The outcome of these negotiations will determine what arrangements apply in relation to EU legislation and funding in future once the UK has left the EU.

-Any comments on this application should be emailed to the ACNFP Secretariat at email@example.com by 2 February 2017.
-The comments will be passed to the Committee to inform its assessment of this novel food ingredient.
+Any comments on this opinion should be emailed to the ACNFP Secretariat at firstname.lastname@example.org by 12 July 2017.
+The comments will be passed to the Committee for consideration in finalising its assessment of this novel food ingredient.